Aftorres02/OracleAPEX-REST-Workbench/docs/apexlang_lessons/README.md

 once, deliberately, after the user has actually asked for the import — not just asked what the command is — and confirm the result by reading the database back, not by trusting the tool's JSON report.

----

-## Suggested flow for the next app

-1. Write the prompt the same way [`../apexlang-example/PROMPT.md`](../apexlang-example/PROMPT.md)
-   does: name the workspace and connection explicitly, pin every column/view the app is allowed to touch, and state the approval gate before import.

-2. Match each requested page to the closest family under `templates/page-examples/` (dashboard, interactive-report, form, modal, login, etc.) before writing anything — don't improvise a page shape that doesn't map to an existing family.

-3. Hand-author the `.apx` tree from the scaffold minimum above, plus the matched page templates, checking the grammar file directly whenever a template's Markdown doesn't show the exact case needed.

-4. Run `apex validate` early, not just at the end — it's cheap and catches naming/reference mistakes before they compound across pages.

-5. Only escalate to the full orchestrated `apex-generation.md` loop if the app is large enough, or headed to production, to justify its live compiler-truth audit trail.

-6. If a report needs a row-level action (open a detail modal, drill into a record), start from the assumption that Interactive Report `link` is supported — it's one of the most standard features APEX has.
-Verify the real property names against the grammar file before concluding otherwise.
-If it genuinely doesn't work after that real check, tell the user and offer to let them wire it up in Page Designer instead of building a JavaScript substitute — see the correction under "Row-level actions" above.
-Don't spend a long tool-call chain reinventing a two-minute declarative feature.

-7. When the check passes and the user actually asks for the import (not just the command to run one), prefer the raw commands over the packaged `runtime roundtrip` wrapper — in this session the wrapper twice reported `import_status: pass` while its own transcript showed the import never ran, and separately created a duplicate application when re-run without pinning a target.
-Use `sql -name <connection>` (not `-s`, which hung), then `apex validate -input <path>` followed by `apex import -input
-   <path> -id <existing_application_id>` for anything past the first
-   import of an app.
-Always confirm the result with a direct, read-only query against `apex_applications` (and the specific component you changed) afterward — don't trust any tool's JSON report as proof a write happened.